tech-warriors-corporation/harvtech-platform-api/README.md

 # harvtech-platform-api
-The API to manage communication between other servuces in HarvTech.
+The API to manage communication between other services in HarvTech.